aslayci/TDEM/README.md

 # Configuration of input files and parameters

-**config.txt:** sample configuration file that needs to be edited and passed as a command line arguement to TDEM.
+**config.txt:** sample configuration file that needs to be edited and passed as a command line argument to TDEM.
-It contains the necessary information on input parameters and files as required by TDEM.
+It contains all the necessary information on arguments that TDEM requires as input.

 # Running from command line